 Just prior to the start of the Fall Quarter, the University of Chicago welcomes new students with events designed to acquaint entering cohorts with the university and campus life.
-Information about the Division's 2020 Orientation schedule, which will be adapted in light of the COVID-19 pandemic, will be posted here as it becomes available.
+Information about the Division's 2021 Orientation schedule will be posted here as it becomes available.

 Division-specific programming will introduce students to the communities and resources at the center of their graduate experience.
 Departments and programs will also host orientation activities, including mandatory sessions that discuss degree requirements and registration procedures, among other topics.
 That schedule is communicated directly by departments.
 Questions should be directed to the Director of Graduate Study in each doctoral program or to student affairs staff in each MA program.